burhanv14/grivax.gen/README.md

-# Grivax.gen - Dynamic Education Platform
+# Grivax - Dynamic Education Platform

 ## 🚀 Project Overview
-**Grivax.gen** is a next-generation education platform designed to generate **automated and dynamic courses and quizzes**.
+**Grivax** is a next-generation education platform designed to generate **automated and dynamic courses and quizzes**.
 The platform provides a one-stop solution for exam preparation, offering a seamless learning experience with modern UI/UX, multi-language support, and intelligent content generation.

 ### 🔹 Key Features
 - **Dynamic Content Generation:** AI-driven course and quiz generation.